The Pseudoforest analogue for the Strong Nine Dragon Tree Conjecture is True: Augmenting the decomposition

 In this section we describe a very simple operation which will mostly be how we augment our decomposition.
 Let $f$ be the red-blue colouring of our counterexample, and let $C_{1},\ldots,C_{k}$ be the blue pseudoforests, and $F$ the red pseudoforest.
 Let $(R_{1},\ldots,R_{t})$ be the legal ordering picked for our counterexample.
 As some notation, given a vertex $x \in V(H_{f,D,R})$, we let $R^{x}$ denote the red component of $H_{f,D,R}$ containing $x$. \begin{definition} Let $(x,y)$ be a blue arc.
 Further suppose that $R^{y}$ is acyclic, and suppose that $e = xv$ is an arbitrarily oriented red arc incident to $x$.
 To \textit{exchange $e$ and $(x,y)$} is to perform the following procedure.
 First, take the maximal directed red path in $R^{y}$ starting at $y$, say $Q = y,v_{1},\ldots,v_{l}$ where $(v_{i},v_{i+1})$ is a red arc for $i \in \{1,\ldots,l\}$ and $(y,v_{1})$ is a red arc, and reverse the direction of all arcs of $Q$.
 Second, change the colour of $(x,y)$ to red and reorient $(x,y)$ to $(y,x)$.
 Finally, change the colour of $e$ to blue, and if $e$ is oriented $(v,x)$, reorient to $(x,v)$. \end{definition}

+See Figure \ref{exchange} for an illustration.
 We note that exchanging on an edge $e$ and $(x,y)$ is well-defined.
 This is because $R^{y}$ is acyclic (and hence a tree), and thus there is a unique maximal directed path in $R^{y}$ which starts at $y$.

 \begin{obs} Suppose we exchange the edge $e =xv$ and $(x,y)$.
 Then the resulting orientation is in $\mathcal{F}$, and the resulting colouring is a red-blue colouring of this orientation. \end{obs}

 \begin{proof}